garvincasimir/csharp-datatables-parser/README.md

 ```

 **EF Core 3+**

-It isn't as simply to call built-in functions in EF Core 3+.
+It isn't simple to call built-in functions in EF Core 3+.
 Use the same strategy from EF Core 2 but with a User Defined Function.
 Essentially, create a UDF and call the system function from there.

 **EF6**